We're bringing to life our community's vision for a new library, art gallery, multipurpose cinema and visitor information centre in Dalby.

 We'll also be adding around 1500m² of new greenspace through the relocation of our parks and recreation depot further reducing the cultural centre building footprint to around 6.6 per cent of the park.

-The design for the new Thomas Jack Park Precinct has been shaped by the vision of our incredible community, who envisioned a unique cultural experience that celebrates Dalby as an iconic gateway to the Western Downs, seamlessly embedded in the natural beauty of the park.
+The design for the cultural centre been shaped by the vision of our incredible community, who envisioned a unique cultural experience that celebrates Dalby as an iconic gateway to the Western Downs, seamlessly embedded in the natural beauty of the park.